T

 viewpoint

-Offers panoramic views of the Old City and the Temple Mount.
-It's also home to ancient Jewish cemeteries and several significant Christian churches.
+Offers breathtaking panoramic views of the Old City and the Temple Mount.
+It's also a significant religious site with ancient Jewish cemeteries and several important churches, including the Garden of Gethsemane.

 ~45 min